uea-teaching/computer-vision-2022/lectures/camera-model.md

 I_3 is the 3x3 identity matrix.
 and we can premultiply the rotation and translation because we are in homogeneous coordinates.
 So finally, we have H is the extrinsic parameters.
+NB Homogeneous coordinates are shown in non-italic font.
 :::